-Which Estates Must File
+B. Which Estates Must File

-Form 706 must be filed by the executor for the estate of every U.S. citizen or resident whose gross estate, plus adjusted taxable gifts and specific exemption, is more than \$625,000.
+For decedents dying in 2002 Form 706 must be filed by the executor for the estate of every U.S. citizen or resident whose gross estate, plus adjusted taxable gifts and specific exemption, is more than \$1,000,000.